 Hunting Locations with Accessible Features

-The following State Game Areas have ADA accessible features.
-For more information about these features and their location within the State Game Areas, please call the specified phone number.
+The following state game areas have accessible hunting features.
+For more information about these features and their location within the state game areas, please call the specified phone number.

 - Allegan State Game Area: 269-673-2430